emely3h/Geospatial_ML/README.md

 ## Summary of the experiments

-model chosen in the beginning random, based on original model missing numbers
+I started with a u-net architecture very similar to the [original architecture](https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/) except that I used one convolutional layer less to make the training faster in the beginning.
 Experiment 1 explores the variance when training multiple models with the same configuration.
 To simplify the setup and get familiar with the libraries only a small subset of the entire dataset with overlapping tiles was used.
-Experiment 2 is similar to experiment 1 except for the dataset, as non-overlapping tiles were used.
+Experiment 2 is similar to experiment 1 except for the dataset, as non-overlapping tiles were used instead.

 In experiment 3 the entire dataset was used for the training.
 As the RAM capacity was not sufficient DataGenerators were used so that the data was loaded in batches into RAM.
 Three models were trained with slightly different training configurations.
 The training of model 0 was stopped to early which led to underfitting while the training of model 1 was too long which led to overfitting.
 Model 2 was trained with an adjusted early stopping rate (10 instead of 5 as in model 1), adjusted callback that monitors validation accuracy and loss and a checkpoint callback which saves the model after the best performing epoch.
+The best performing model can make predictions with a mean intersection over union of 0.935624.
 The aim of notebook 4 and 5 was to explore variance in the training.
-Therefore each for overlapping and non-overlapping tiles 5 models were trained with the optimized configuration of experiment 3.
-As the variance was lower and the mean intersection over union was slighltly better for the non-overlapping dataset all further experiment continue with the non-overlapping dataset.
+Therefore, 5 models each for overlapping and non-overlapping tiles were trained with the optimized configuration of experiment 3.
+As the variance was lower and the mean intersection over union was slightly better for the non-overlapping dataset all further experiments continue with the non-overlapping dataset.

-The goal of the following experiments is to get familiar with hyperparameters, to find the optimal combination of hyper parameters.
-I split the hyper parameters into three different categories:
+The goal of the following experiments is to get familiar with hyperparameters, to find the optimal combination of hyperparameters.
+I split the hyperparameters into three different categories:

 Training Configuration